vineetkala11/DistributedLogging/README.md

     docker build -t kibana .
 ```

-verify all six docker images we just created -
+use below command to verify all six docker images we just created -

 *docker images*